Giants vs. Red Sox MLB Betting Odds, Trends & Prediction

 Fenway Park, Boston, MA

-As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Giants’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Red Sox’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Giants vs. Red Sox MLB Betting Trends

-Over/Under has gone OVER in 5 of Boston’s last 6 games when playing at home against San Francisco
+The total has gone UNDER in 4 of Boston’s last 5 games against San Francisco

-The total has gone OVER in 10 of San Francisco’s last 13 games on the road
+Over/Under has gone OVER in 10 of San Francisco’s last 14 games on the road

+The total has gone UNDER in 8 of Boston’s last 11 games played in May

 Giants vs. Red Sox MLB BETTING PREDICTION

 Take Boston.
-The Giants are just 11-36 in their last 47 road games, are 2-6 in their last eight games when playing at Fenway Park and are 3-9 in their last 12 games played on a Tuesday.
-On the other side, the Red Sox are 5-1 in their last six interleague games.
+The Giants are just 11-37 in their last 48 road games, are 2-7 in their last nine games when playing Boston on the road and are 1-4 in their last five games when facing an opponent from the American League East.
+On the other side, the Red Sox are 7-3 in their last 10 games overall and are 6-1 in their last seven interleague games.